Skip to main content

 If you are coming to Bentley from another U.S. high school or university and are transferring your immigration record to Bentley, you are considered a SEVIS transfer student and may not need to obtain a new F-1 visa.
 You may be a SEVIS transfer student if you:

-• Are currently in the United States and studying at a U.S. institution and are planning on changing schools.
+• Are currently in the United States and studying at a U.S. institution, and are planning on changing schools

-• Have completed a program at a U.S. institution and will begin a new program at Bentley in the spring, summer, or fall semesters.
+• Have completed a program at a U.S. institution and will begin a new program at Bentley in the spring, summer, or fall semesters

-• Have attended a U.S. institution or completed a program in the United States and are currently outside the country, but plan on re-entering to attend Bentley.
+• Have attended a U.S. institution or completed a program in the United States and are currently outside the country, but plan on re-entering to attend Bentley

-• Have completed a program and are currently pursuing Optional Practical Training (OPT) in the United States, but will start a new degree program at Bentley.
+• Have completed a program and are currently pursuing Optional Practical Training (OPT) in the United States, but will start a new degree program at Bentley

-In order to be eligible for a SEVIS transfer, your new program must start within five months.
+To be eligible for a SEVIS transfer, your new program must start within five months.

 How do I transfer my SEVIS record?